 Some of the most popular courses among international students in Australia are electrical and mechanical engineering programs.

 International students can also apply for Vocational Education and Training (VET) courses, making them eligible for positions like engineering associate or engineering technologist.

 It’s important to note that engineering courses in Australia are frequently updated to remain relevant to technological developments.
 It enables students to utilise their knowledge for real-world applications.

 4. Exposure and Accreditation

-Top engineering universities in Australia offer industrial training placement to international students, which helps them to explore different job roles, work environments and projects, giving them a practical understanding of their chosen profession.
+Top engineering universities in Australia offer industrial training placement to international students.
+It helps them explore different job roles, environments and projects, giving them a practical understanding of their chosen profession.

 5. Incredible Employment Opportunities

-Over the years, even the number of female engineers has increased, and many Australian institutions have supported this movement by providing educational support and scholarships to study in Australia.
+Over the years, even the number of female engineers has increased.
+Many Australian institutions have supported this movement by providing educational support and scholarships to study in Australia.

 Here is the list of basic annual average salaries for different engineering professions in Australia:

 After completing studies in Australia, the following favourable step is to apply for Australian permanent residency.
 There is a good chance for engineers to obtain a PR as the Australian economy constantly needs skilled engineers.